pbl64k/ShenzhenIO-Turing/README.md

 I won't go into much detail on implementation, code can be viewed [in the save file](./prototyping-area-1.txt).

-This system consists of standard numeric LCD and gamepad components as well as two MC6000s, one responsible for talking to memory controller and managing the edit address, and the other talking to gamepad and LCD and handling changes in the data.
+This subsystem consists of standard numeric LCD and gamepad components as well as two MC6000s, one responsible for talking to memory controller and managing the edit address, and the other talking to gamepad and LCD and handling changes in the data.
 Due to the way gamepad works, this part of design actually moves forward in time (the CPU and the rest can operate in a single time unit).
 I eventually exploited this to my advantage: while the monitor tells the CPU to start